 The arrest warrant is issued by the High Court on the application of the plaintiff.
 Civil liability will not arise should the arrest turn out to be unjustified and set aside later, unless it can be shown that the plaintiff acted with bad faith or with gross negligence implying malice.
 A mistake in itself would not make an arrest wrongful, neither would a weak case for the plaintiff: actions for wrongful arrests are rare and seldom succeed.
-Practically speaking, a plaintiff will only face exposure for liabilities following an arrest if it can be shown that it had no reason to believe it had an arguable claim or that the ship was owned by the defendant, or was intent on abusing the court process.
+In practical terms, a plaintiff will face exposure for liabilities following an arrest only if it can be shown that it had no reason to believe it had an arguable claim or that the ship was owned by the defendant, or was intent on abusing the court process.
 It should be noted, however, that a failure to make full and frank disclosure of all material facts is a ground for awarding damages for wrongful arrest if the non-disclosure was deliberate, calculated to mislead, or if it was caused by gross negligence or recklessness.

-In Singapore, a ship can only be arrested if it comes within the territorial waters as well as within the port limits of Singapore.
+A ship can be arrested only if it comes within the territorial waters or within the port limits of Singapore.
 The ship is arrested when the warrant of arrest is affixed for a short time on any mast of the ship or on the outside of any suitable part of the ship's superstructure.
-After a vessel is arrested, it comes under the custody of the Sheriff of the Supreme Court of Singapore.